-Click cmd.exe to see the console appear.
+Click Command Prompt to see the console appear.

-As well as the code, have a look on the right hand side and you'll see the Solution Explorer.
+This is the type of window you'll see for our Console Application.
+When you create your Windows forms, there's a whole lot of code to get used to.
+But Console Applications start off fairly simple, and you can see which part of the programme is the most important.As well as the code, have a look on the right hand side and you'll see the Solution Explorer.
 This is where all the files for your project are.
 (If you can't see the Solution Explorer, click View from the C# menu bar at the top.
 From the View menu, click Solution Explorer.)

 The code itself will look very complicated, if you're new to programming.
 We'll get to it shortly.
 For now, right click the Program.cs tab at the top, and click Close from the menu that appears:

-Or just click the X in C# 2010 and 2012:
+Or just click the X in the top right corner:

 Now double click the Program.cs file in the Solution Explorer:

 When you double click Program.cs, you should see the code reappear.
 So this code is the programme that will run when anyone starts your application.